Enigmind/Escabot/README.md

 - clone the git repository : `git clone https://github.com/Enigmind/Bot-VK.git`
 - install dependances : `npm install`
 - rename the file `config-example.json` to `config.json`
-- enter your bot token in the `config.json` file and change the prefix if you want.
+- enter your bot bot_token in the `config.json` file and change the prefix if you want.
 - launch bot in terminal : `node esca.js`
 - write the help command in a discord channel : `§help`